jazzypants1989/jessquery/README.md

 - **next(): DomProxy**

   - Switch to the next sibling of the element in the middle of a chain.
+  - This will throw an error if the proxy was created as "fixed" (with a second argument of true).
   - Example: `$('button').css('color', 'red').next().css('color', 'blue')`
   - Expectation: The next sibling of the button will turn blue.
 The button itself will remain red.